NLaff/Lafferty.co-v2/content/reviews/best-url-shorteners.md

 That is miles ahead other options like bit.ly and TinyURL.

 I personally use Rebrandly on my blog for that exact reason.
-I'm able to create many shortened URLs to use for affiliate links or any URL I want to track.
+Increasing affiliater revenue to my blog was one of my [professional goals](https://nicklafferty.com/blog/professional-goals/) I'm able to create many shortened URLs to use for affiliate links or any URL I want to track.

 I'm tracking 20 different URLs for free with Rebrandly and it's been super easy to use and setup.